Transformers in Medical Image Analysis: A Review: Transformers in medical image applications

 We call ViTs that are similar to the original proposed one \cite{dosovitskiy2020vit} as {\emph pure Transformers}.
 These methods usually do not contain significant structural changes.
 We introduce the literature of pure Transformers by image modality, \eg, X-Ray \cite{PureTrans-VOLO-liu2021automatic, tanzi-femur-fracture-x-ray}, computed tomography \cite{SwinTrans-MIA-COV19D-zhangmia, PureTrans-COVID-VIT-gao2021covidvit}, magnetic resonance imaging \cite{GLTrans-he2021globallocal}, ultrasound \cite{LightTrans-USNet-perera2021pocformer}, OCT \cite{Pure-Trans-Eye-song2021deep}, \etc

-\textbf{X-Ray:} X-Ray is an inexpensive and convenient imaging technique that is widely used in screening and diagnosis of several diseases, \eg, breast cancer, pneumonia, fracture, \etc Especially during the COVID-19 pandemic, X-ray has played a very important role in the disease screening, and thus is a popular modality for AI researchers to use when designing Transformer-based methods.
-Liu \etal \cite{PureTrans-VOLO-liu2021automatic} proposed the Vision Outlooker (VOLO), a ViT model that replaced the original attention mechanism with the so-called outlooker attention.
+\textbf{X-Ray.} X-Ray is an inexpensive and convenient imaging technique that is widely used in screening and diagnosis of several diseases, \eg, breast cancer, pneumonia, fracture, \etc Especially during the COVID-19 pandemic, X-ray has played a very important role in the disease screening, and thus is a popular modality for AI researchers to use when designing Transformer-based methods.
+Liu \etal \cite{PureTrans-VOLO-liu2021automatic} proposed the Vision Outlooker (VOLO), a ViT model that replaced the original attention mechanism with the outlooker attention \cite{yuan2021volo}.
 Their model achieved state-of-the-art (SOTA) performance for the diagnosis of COVID-19 without pretraining on ImageNet.
 Shome \etal \cite{shome2021covid} proposed a ViT based model for COVID-19 diagnosis by training the model on a self-collected large COVID-19 chest X-ray image dataset.
 They also used Grad-CAM \cite{selvaraju2017grad} to show the progression of COVID-19.
 Krishnan \etal \cite{krishnan2021vision} applied an ImageNet-pretrained ViT-B/32 network to distinguish COVID-19 by using the patches from chest X-ray images as inputs.
 Despite the effectiveness of ViTs for COVID-19, Tanzi \etal \cite{tanzi-femur-fracture-x-ray} applied a ViT model to classify femur fracture.
 Their work utilized clustering methods to validate the ViT ability in extracting features, and compared its performance against CNNs.
+The aforementioned models reveal the importance of large data-scale datasets, which enhance the performance of Transformers.
+Therefore, since the scale of the dataset for COVID-19-related task \cite{PureTrans-VOLO-liu2021automatic, shome2021covid, selvaraju2017grad, krishnan2021vision} is larger than the femur fracture task \cite{tanzi-femur-fracture-x-ray}, the performance of the COVID-19-related task is also higher.